JakeC007/JakeC007.github.io/ai-safety.md

           <h2 class="as-pillar-title" data-copy="AS-PILLAR-2-TITLE">How institutions govern AI use</h2>
           <p data-copy="AS-PILLAR-2-BODY">
             Young people meet AI through a district policy, a vendor contract, or a detector pointed at their homework.
-I examine how those rules get written, what they assume, and who pays when the assumption is wrong.
+I examine how those rules get written, what they assume, and who bears the cost when the assumption is wrong.
           </p>
           <div class="as-chips">
             <span class="cv-badge badge-gold">FAccT '26</span>